etetoolkit/ete4_apps/hdf5_support/README.md

 With `h5py.File(..., libver='latest')` tree size is no longer a problem (tree with 100K leaves created in less than a minute vs **1 hour for 10times less**)

+__TODO__:
-__TODO__: understand why alignment size matters in terms of performance when creating h5Tree
+- understand why alignment size matters in terms of performance when creating h5Tree
+- check how querying form affect performance:
+  - leaves grouped in the alignment matrix
+  - retrieve all at once or one by one

 __Other solutions (kind of deprecated as its so fast with latest libver)__:
  - implement tree by level (distance from the root in terms of number of intermediate nodes)